johnbenedictyan/Craft-Cooking/notes.md

 Added in the photo to each single article
 Added the function to get all the recipes in the recipe list to show up Added in the search function for the recipe lists

+14 May:
+Added in the recipes and the recipe search functionality to each of the user's dashboard Added a error handler for when the user reloads the page and the session does not exist but the user is trying to access a page which requires the session to exist.

 http://flask.pocoo.org/docs/1.0/patterns/flashing/
 http://flask.pocoo.org/docs/1.0/patterns/fileuploads/